cyberark/secrets-provider-for-k8s/ROTATION.md

 Note: see [how-push-to-file-works](PUSH_TO_FILE.md#how-push-to-file-works) for more detail on how Push to File works.

-1. The Secrets Provider authenticates to the Conjur server using the Kubernetes Authenticator (`conjur-authn-k8s-client`).
+1. The Secrets Provider authenticates to the Secrets Manager server using the Kubernetes Authenticator (`conjur-authn-k8s-client`).

-2. The Secrets Provider reads all Conjur secrets required across all [secret groups](PUSH_TO_FILE.md#reference-table-of-configuration-annotations).
+2. The Secrets Provider reads all Secrets Manager secrets required across all [secret groups](PUSH_TO_FILE.md#reference-table-of-configuration-annotations).

 3. The Secrets Provider sidecar container starts up and retrieves the initial secrets.